'Project Hail Mary' Nearly Matches 'Oppenheimer' Box Office Opening With $80.5 Million

 In the No. 9 spot on the charts is Viva Kids’ “The Pout-Pout Fish,” an indie family animated movie that is set to earn $1.5 million from 1,854 locations, an improvement on the $1.1 million 4-day opening earned by the distributor’s MLK weekend offering, “Charlie the Wonderdog.”
 Based on Deborah Diesen’s children’s book and starring Nick Offerman and Amy Sedaris, “The Pout-Pout Fish has a 69% Rotten Tomatoes score.

-Finally, the newest Best Picture Oscar winner “One Battle After Another,” which made its streaming release on HBO Max this past December, screened in 915 theaters this weekend and made approximately $196,000.
+Finally, the newest Best Picture Oscar winner “One Battle After Another,” which has been available to stream on HBO Max since this past December, screened in 915 theaters this weekend and made approximately $196,000.
 The thriller starring Leonardo DiCaprio and Chase Infiniti has grossed $72.8 million domestic and $211 million worldwide, making it by far the highest grossing film ever for director Paul Thomas Anderson.